 We are always happy to celebrate life-events with members, families and friends of our community including key Jewish life-events such as:

 - Birth - we offer baby blessings where one or both parents are Jewish, an opportunity to welcome the child into the wider Jewish community and bestow on them their Hebrew-Jewish name.

-- Bat & Bar Mitzvah - we prepare children for Bar and Bat Mitzvah at the traditional age of 13, and are also happy to prepare older children or adults who did not have the opportunity when they were younger.
-We do not see Bar/Bat Mitzvah as the end of the journey in Judaism but only the beginning: along with other Liberal Communities we offer a full range of Cheder, Yachdav and Kabbalat Torah classes for children aged 4 to 16.
+- Bat & Bar Mitzvah - we prepare children for Bar or Bat Mitzvah at the traditional age of 13 - for more information see: Bar & Bat Mitzvah.
+We are also happy to prepare older children or adults who did not have the opportunity when they were younger.

 - Conversions to Judaism - in common with other congregations of Liberal Judaism, we welcome sincere proselytes seeking to convert to Judaism.
 We offer, in conjunction with other nearby progressive Jewish communities, an Access to Judaism course to help you through the process.